enigmatiX1983/HEB-Assessment/README.md

 ... which is an exception which will require the corrected coupon information to be re-sent through an additional API call/transaction.

+Each public ReceiptService method is covered by a unit test, as well as the two exceptions.